The New GRE is Nearly 2 Hours Shorter: Everything you Need to Know

 Cliff's Notes Math Review for Standardized Tests - Excellent Math Review, especially for those who haven't taken a math class in a while.

-6) Since there are only 5 official ETS CATs, You might want to find another source of CATs, since (imo) you need to take around 8 tests before you are fully prepared.
-My preferred company for this purpose is Manhattan GRE: I recommend Manhattan’s 6 online GRE CATs, which are a bit harder than the real thing, and slightly different from the real GRE, but worthy imitations nonetheless.
+My preferred company for this purpose is Manhattan GRE aka Manhattan Prep (now owned by Kaplan): I can begrudgingly recommend Manhattan’s 6 online GRE CATs, which are a bit harder than the real thing, and slightly different from the real GRE, but decent imitations nonetheless, and a good value for the price.
 The first test is free, so I encourage you to "try before you buy."

 As far as textbooks, you can either buy the entire series of books, which is helpful but pricey, or you can simply buy the books individually, based upon your needs.
+(You will notice that I have linked to older versions of the books.
+I have done so on purpose, as I believe that the quality of Manhattan's materials has declined since being purchased by Kaplan.)

 7) If you need lots of remedial help, or if you haven’t taken a college class in a long time, then it might make sense to take a GRE classroom course.
 But don’t overpay for an “elite” course — most of these courses are the same, and focus on content as well as basic strategies.
 Save your money for a qualified private tutor instead.